-Every Maple command follows a prompt (the greater than sign >), and every Maple command must be terminated by a semicolon or colon.
+Every Maple command is next to a prompt (the greater than sign >), and every Maple command must be terminated by a semicolon or colon.
 The semicolon tells Maple to print the result of the command, the colon tells Maple not to print the command's result.
-Try executing the next command.
+Try executing the next command. [ > 3+3:

-Maple commands can contain comments that are not really part of the commands.
+A Maple command can contain a comment that is not really part of the command.
 A pound sign (i.e. #) as part of a line of Maple input means a comment that Maple should ignore.

-'''

-4+4; # Maple ignores what comes after the pound sign.
+[ > 4+4; # Maple ignores what comes after the pound sign.

-'''

 Here is an empty Maple prompt.
-When the cursor is on an empty Maple prompt and you hit the Enter key, the cursor will jump down to the next prompt.
+When the cursor is on an empty Maple prompt and you hit the Enter key, the cursor will jump down to the next prompt (try it).

 Here is another empty Maple prompt.
-Type in a simple Maple command and execute it.
+Type in a simple Maple command and execute it. [ >